BocilBlunder/Tubes3_Middle-Fingerprint/README.md

     git clone https://github.com/BocilBlunder/Tubes3_Middle-Fingerprint.git
     ```

-2. Create the local database using sql file in folder Database
+2. Create the local database using sql file in folder src/be/Database

 3. Change the server, name, user, and password for dbController in API.cs